adam-p/yesterday-i-learned/django.md

 * Translated string substitutionss (e.g. `_('hello %(world)s')`) must be named because you don't necessarily want all langauges to have those translations in the same order.
 * Annotating a query with an [`ExpressionWrapper` field](http://stackoverflow.com/a/40618185/1558430) allows queries to be built using a result of some multi-field computation, which you normally cannot.
 * Django 1.9 now has a [`Now()`](https://docs.djangoproject.com/en/1.10/ref/models/database-functions/#now) you can use to `filter(field__lt=Now())`.
 If the two servers have the same timestamp at the same time, using this and whatever from `datetime` have no functional difference.
+* [`list_filter` can contain `admin.(...)Filter`s](https://docs.djangoproject.com/en/1.10/ref/contrib/admin/), not just field names.
+* [`prop.boolean = True`](http://stackoverflow.com/questions/12842095/how-to-display-a-boolean-property-in-the-django-admin) in django admin turns the display of that method into a checkbox, rather than just saying 'True'.

 ## WSGI